COVID-19 Vaccination: Frequently Asked Questions

 Q. How will the vaccine be administered?

-A. PHS has been participating in the Centers for Disease Control (CDC) Pharmacy Partnership for Long-term Care program
+A. PHS was enrolled in the Centers for Disease Control (CDC) Pharmacy Partnership for Long-term Care program

 Q. Who has received the COVID-19 vaccine?

-A. Older adults who live in long-term care settings, including care centers and assisted living, were in the first groups to be prioritized (Phase 1A), as were healthcare workers who serve in these settings.
-The first round of clinics included only care center residents and the staff who support them.
-"Staff” also includes volunteers and vendors who routinely have contact with residents.
-PHS locations with care centers and/or assisted living / memory care have mostly held their initial clinics, with second and third rounds ongoing for new residents and booster doses.
+A. Older adults who live in long-term care settings, including care centers and assisted living, were in the first groups to be immunized (Phase 1A), as have been healthcare workers who serve in these settings.

 Q. Will I be able to visit my loved one once they have been vaccinated?